DoctorMcKay/HSPI_WX200MultiStatus/README.md

 # Installation

-This plugin is **not yet** available in the HomeSeer plugin updater.
+This plugin is available in the HomeSeer plugin updater.

 # Configuration